9 in 10 Canadians are Concerned About the State of Housing in Canada Today

 Methodology

-The survey was conducted with 1,989 Canadian adults from July 4 to 9, 2024.
+The survey was conducted with 2,230 Canadians from September 12 to 17, 2025.
 A random sample of panelists were invited to complete the survey from a set of partner panels based on the Lucid exchange platform.
 These partners are typically double opt-in survey panels, blended to manage out potential skews in the data from a single source.

 The margin of error for a comparable probability-based random sample of the same size is +/- 2.1%, 19 times out of 20.